cderickson/API.VintageData.IO/README.md

 ## Overview

 This project is an ETL (Extract, Transform, Load) pipeline designed to process match results for Vintage tournaments on Magic Online (MTGO).
-The pipeline pulls data from a public Google Sheet, cleans and transforms it, then loads it into a PostgreSQL database.
-The processed data is then used to support a public REST API for community access and data analysis.

 ## Process